alttch/pulr/README.md

 occur.
 Pulr is built to be started by supervisor, which collects the data from it and restarts the process on crashes.

-But it's possible to run the tool with "-R" flag, which tells Pulr to restart the main loop in case of failures.

 ## Is it fast enough?

 Pulr is written in Rust.
 So it's rocket-fast and super memory efficient.
 You